piannody/WinML-AIR-Extension/README.md

 You can download it from here: https://www.microsoft.com/en-us/download/details.aspx?id=48145

-This ANE also requires .NE
+This ANE also requires .NET 4.7 Framework.
+This is included with Windows 10 April Update 2018.

+### Prerequisites

+You will need:

+- Windows 1